 Calistoga wineries have so much to offer, you may be pondering where to start.
-It really comes down to this: Do you like red wines as much as white?
+It really comes down to this: Do you like red wines or favor white?
 Are you more interested in architecture or art?
 Did you come to get an education about wine or just take it easy?

 Fortunately, Calistoga has it all.
 Taste award-winning reds and whites.
 Browse fine art collections, take a tour of a medieval castle, hop aboard a tram and drink in panoramic views of the valley.
 You can explore them here before you go.